vvdvortsova/cpu_assembler_disassembler/README.md

 ## Description
 First version of machine stack and assembler / disassembler.\
 Not all commands are supported yet.\
-This version of the stack machine is implemented without registers.
+This version of the stack machine is implemented with register rax.

 | Command | Description |
 | --- | --- |